How to get the most out of the Apple Watch heart rate features

 The other method to check your heart rate is to manually launch the Heart Rate app, either via the app icon or using the Heart Rate complication on a watch face.

-The Heart Rate app on the watch shows a small graph of recorded heart rates, or you can visit the Health app on your iPhone ($999 at Sprint) to view a larger, more detailed version of the graph.
+The Heart Rate app on the watch shows a small graph of recorded heart rates, or you can visit the Health app on your iPhone to view a larger, more detailed version of the graph.

 Afib and EKG features